 He was part of the network of journalists working on the Wikileaks Cablegate in 2011, editing the release of hundreds of US diplomatic cables.
 He collaborated on ICIJ’s Offshore Leaks and Swiss Leaks projects.

 Pilet co-founded the GVA Dictator Alert project, a Twitterbot tracking aircraft used by authoritarian regimes at the Geneva airport.

-He is the co-author of a 52-minute documentary, “Secret bancaire : la mise à mort”, produced by the Swiss national television in 2010.
-He is also the co-author of Krach Machine (Calmann-Lévy, Paris, 2013), the first book published in French about high frequency trading.
+He is the co-author of two TV documentaries: "Secret" in 2010 and "Le business du sang" in 2017.
+He is also the co-author of "Krach Machine" (Calmann Lévy, Paris, 2013), the first book published in French about high-frequency trading.